nadeensayed/TomasuloSimulator/README.md

 # TomasuloSimulator

 **Development Process**:

 The first step in the development of our code was to decide the architecture of our Tomasulo simulator.
 We have 2 reservation stations for ADD/SUB operations, 2 reservation stations for MUL/DIV operations, 2 load buffers and 2 store buffers.
 Then, we chose the data structure for each component:

- Our memory is a double array with capacity of 200.
+-Our memory is a double array with capacity of 200.
- Created a class called reservationStation which contains all the attributes of a reservation station (busy, QJ, op, etc…)
+-Created a class called reservationStation which contains all the attributes of a reservation station (busy, QJ, op, etc…)
- Created a class called register which contains the Q and the value of each register
+-Created a class called register which contains the Q and the value of each register
- The register file is an array of register class with capacity 32  Each of the 4 reservation stations (ADD/SUB, MUL/DIV, LD and SD) is an array of reservationStation class with capacity of 2 The last step of the development process was to make some assumptions.
+-The register file is an array of register class with capacity 32 -Each of the 4 reservation stations (ADD/SUB, MUL/DIV, LD and SD) is an array of reservationStation class with capacity of 2 The last step of the development process was to make some assumptions.
 The first assumption was that the loads and store can access the memory in the same